-- Front page and accompanying pages.
-These should include names of Institution, School, Department, dissertation title, full name of the author(s), full name of dissertation adviser and committee members (if a committee has been set up).

-- Acknowledgements.
-This includes thanking the people who contributed to the completion of the dissertation.

-- Abstract in Greek (about 300 words).
-It should briefly describe the topic, the purposes, the methodology, and the basic conclusions of the dissertation.

-- Abstract in English. - Table of contents with a maximum of 3 numbering levels. - List of figures, list of tables, list of acronyms. - Dissertation body

-Chapter 1: Introduction.
+- 1. Front page and accompanying pages.
+These should include names of Institution, School, Department, dissertation title, full name of the author(s), full name of dissertation adviser and committee members (if a committee has been set up). - 2.
+Acknowledgements.
+This includes thanking the people who contributed to the completion of the dissertation. - 3.
+Abstract in Greek (about 300 words).
+It should briefly describe the topic, the purposes, the methodology, and the basic conclusions of the dissertation. - 4.
+Abstract in English. - 5.
+Table of contents with a maximum of 3 numbering levels. - 6.
+List of figures, list of tables, list of acronyms. - 7.
+Dissertation body - Chapter 1: Introduction.
 It includes a short introduction to the topic and its significance, the motivation for and purpose of the dissertation, the methodology followed, and the dissertation layout.
-It doesn't include results or conclusions.

-Chapter 2, 3 ...
+It doesn't include results or conclusions. - Chapter 2, 3 ...
 Their contents depend on the dissertation topic.
-If, for example, the dissertation discusses the development of a software system and its laboratory evaluation, it should include separate chapters discussing the theoretical background (previous knowledge, literature), the methodology that was followed, the results, and the analysis-evaluation of the results.

-Chapter X - Conclusions: This is the last chapter of the dissertation.
+If, for example, the dissertation discusses the development of a software system and its laboratory evaluation, it should include separate chapters discussing the theoretical background (previous knowledge, literature), the methodology that was followed, the results, and the analysis-evaluation of the results. - Chapter X Conclusions: This is the last chapter of the dissertation.
 It summarizes and discusses the dissertation's main findings.
 The conclusions must be clear and closely connected to the topic's development in the previous chapters.
-Suggestions for future research should also be included.
+Suggestions for future research should also be included. - References.

-- References.
 Full list of the resources that were used for writing the dissertation, as well as of the in-text references.
-The references should follow one format: APA, MLA, or Harvard.

-- Appendices, if there are any.
+The references should follow one format: APA, MLA, or Harvard. - Appendices, if there are any.
 These include extra information, which is not necessary for the dissertation's development or understanding.
 The author can provide further information to the reader in order to improve understanding and/or provide evidence of the results.

-Upon successful completion, students are expected to have the skills of:
+Learning outcomes:

-- Working Independently.
+- Work Independently

-- Using the bibliography.
+- Use the bibliography

-- Presenting the thesis.
+- Presenting the thesis